 Tara Caffelle

-Market & Business Development
+Market and Business Development Counsellor

 Tara is a driven, caring and irreverent therapist, with many interests and a thirst for life.
 She moved to Kamloops in 2017 to be closer to family and enjoy a slower pace of life but has managed only to take on more!
 She is an enthusiastic member of the Daybreak Rotary chapter in Kamloops, has just joined the board of Directors at the North Shore Business Improvement Association and contributes her expertise and time to a beloved non-profit organization, Girl in the Wild.